sprak3000/setup-my-mac/README.md

 - My customizations to various system preferences
 - A script to
     - Install a considerable amount of software I use
-    - Setup my terminal theme
+    - Set up my terminal theme
-    - Setup various dotfiles and configuration filesls .
+    - Set up various dotfiles and configuration files.

 ## Initial Setup